How do I declare a biology pre-major (Phase I)?

 I am currently a Phase I major enrolled in BIOL 206.
 Is there a way I can be advanced to Phase II before registration for next quarter begins so that I can take upper level biology courses?

-Phase I majors who are currently enrolled in BIOL 206 and who have earned a combined GPA above 3.0 from BIOL 204, 205 and CHEM 121, 122 may be advanced to Phase II while they are in the process of completing the final course(s) in the series if the student has a grade of B or better in BIOL 206 (and CHEM 123 (if applicable) at the midpoint of the quarter.
-This early advancement will happen automatically IF you are a declared biology major.
+Phase I majors who are currently enrolled in BIOL 206 and who have earned a combined GPA above 3.0 from BIOL 204, 205 and CHEM 161, 162 may be advanced to Phase II while they are in the process of completing the final course(s) in the series if the student has a grade of B or better in BIOL 206 (and CHEM 123 (if applicable) at the midpoint of the quarter.
+This early advancement will happen automatically IF students are a declared biology major.
 Students who qualify for early advancement will be notified via email a week before registration begins.
-If you do not meet early advancement criteria, you will not be notified and you will be evaluated for advancement to Phase II after final grades have been posted.
+If students do not meet early advancement criteria, they will not be notified and will be evaluated for advancement to Phase II after final grades have been posted.
 Students who are retaking a course to improve their GPA are NOT eligible for early advancement.

 Biology Degree Programs